Mamluk Sultanate: Mamluks under Ottoman rule

 During this period, a number of mamluk 'households' formed, with a complex composition including both true mamluks and awlad al-nas, who could also rise to high ranks.
 Each household was headed by an ustadh, who could be an Ottoman officer or a local civilian.
 Their patronage extended to include retainers recruited from other Ottoman provinces as well as allies among the local urban population and tribes.
 Up to the early 17th century, the vast majority of Egyptian mamluks were still of Caucasian or Circassian origin.
 In the later 17th and 18th centuries, mamluks from other parts of the Ottoman Empire or its frontiers, such as Bosnia and Georgia, began to appear in Egypt.

 Throughout the Ottoman period, powerful mamluk households and factions struggled for control of important political offices and of Egypt's revenues.
 Between 1688 and 1755, mamluk beys, allied with Bedouin and factions within the Ottoman garrison, deposed at least thirty-four governors.
-The mamluks remained a dominating force in Egyptian politics until their final elimination at the hands of Muhammad Ali in 1811.
+The mamluks remained a dominating force in Egyptian politics until their final elimination at the hands of Muhammad Ali following the Egyptian civil war in 1811.

 Society

 Language

 By the time the Mamluks took power, Arabic had already been established as the language of religion, culture and the bureaucracy in Egypt, and was widespread among non-Muslim communities there as well.
 Arabic's wide usage among Muslim and non-Muslim commoners had likely been motivated by their aspiration to learn the language of the ruling and scholarly elite.
 Another contributing factor was the wave of Arab tribal migration to Egypt and subsequent intermarriage between Arabs and the indigenous population.
 The Mamluks contributed to the expansion of Arabic in Egypt through their victory over the Mongols and the Crusaders and the subsequent creation of a Muslim haven in Egypt and Syria for Arabic-speaking immigrants from other conquered Muslim lands.
 The continuing invasions of Syria by Mongol armies led to further waves of Syrian immigrants, including scholars and artisans, to Egypt.
+The Mamluk administration used Arabic as the language of diplomacy, even when corresponding with non-Arabic-speaking rulers in Europe and elsewhere.

+A manuscript of an Oghuz Turkic translation of Ferdowsi’s Shahnameh, dated 1510, created for the library of Qansuh al-Ghawri, translated and copied by Sharīf of Amid.